zachpeagler/zachpeagler/README.md

 ## Hello!
-I'm Zach Peagler, a researcher and creative from Atlanta, Georgia
+I'm Zach Peagler, a creator and scientist based in Atlanta, Georgia

-### Pronouns: he/him

 ### Interests
 I’m interested in projects that make the world a better place and are interesting or fun